isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 *********************************************
 Saving Query Results in other BigQuery Tables
 *********************************************
 You can easily save Query results in intermediate tables in your project, allowing others to view and use them as you need.
-Details from Google on how to do that is here (INSERT LINK).
+Details from Google on how to do that is `here <https://cloud.google.com/bigquery/bigquery-web-ui>`_.
+If your query gets too complex it can take too long to run.
+Creating intermediate result tables is a good method to the same result cost and time effectively.

 *****************************
 For Additional Google Support